instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 ### 8. Tips for Saving Money & Getting the Best Co-Living Deal

-* **Book Early**: The more popular co-living places fill up fast — especially before the academic year begins.
+* **Book Early**: The more popular co-living places fill up fast, especially before the academic year begins.
 * **Negotiate**: Ask if utilities are included, or if there’s a discount for a longer lease or up-front payment.
 * **Look for Scholarships or Accommodation Stipends**: Some universities or colleges give financial help that can be used toward housing.
-* **Share Wisely**: Choose roommates you trust — having reliable housemates means fewer conflicts over bills or cleaning.
+* **Share Wisely**: Choose roommates you trust, having reliable housemates means fewer conflicts over bills or cleaning.
-* **Use Public Transport**: Choose co-living in slightly less central areas if transport is cheap — can massively reduce cost.
+* **Use Public Transport**: Choose co-living in slightly less central areas if transport is cheap, can massively reduce cost.
 * **Use Student Discounts**: On utilities, gym memberships, or transport.
 * **Consider Off-Peak Move-In**: Moving mid-semester can get you deals or lower rent compared to peak move-in times.